Copywrite Now

 Every week you keep writing your own copy is a week you are paying a tax that never shows up on a statement.

 It shows up in your hours.
 In your stress.
 In the content that almost went out but did not.
+In the product launch that got delayed because the copy was not ready.
 In the strategy that never got built because you were too buried in execution.

 The hidden cost of writing your own copy is not just time.
-It is everything time-strapped marketers like you can not afford to keep losing.
+It is everything time-strapped marketers and founders like you cannot afford to keep losing.

 You already know writing is not the best use of your time.
 The question is how long you are willing to keep paying for it.